Easily Embed This Infographic On Your Website!

 Google has years of data to help them determine the user intent of a keyword.
 For example, if you open a new tab and do a search for ‘tooth pain’, how many dentists appear?
 That’s right, none!
 It takes 2 seconds to discover the search intent for a keyword, yet many people don’t do it and are doomed for failure.

 1.3 - Realistic Ranking Goals

-If your website is relatively new online, and the websites ranking on page one are all household names such as Amazon, eBay, Facebook, Pinterest, etc, your digital marketing team is not going to have an easy time ranking on page #1 with them, whether you have in house digital marketers or are working with a digital marketing agency.
-They may need to have a serious talk with you about what is actually possible to do.
+If your website is relatively new online, and the websites ranking on page one are all household names such as Amazon, eBay, Facebook, Pinterest, etc, your digital marketing team is not going to have an easy time ranking on page #1 with them, whether you have in house digital marketings or are working with a digital marketing agency.

 We would recommend starting with long-tail keywords in an example like this and gradually building your way up to eventually be able to rank for the seed keyword.
-You will actually see a much higher percentage for your CRO (Conversion Rate Optimization) by doing this in most cases.
+You will actually see a much higher CRO (Conversion Rate Optimization) by doing this in most cases.

 2 - On-Page SEO

-Now that the research is complete and we have found a primary (main) keyword as well as a group of secondary keywords, it’s time to do some on-site optimization in order to further drive a successful SEO campaign.
+Now that the research is complete and we have found a.. it’s time to do some on-site optimization in order to further drive a successful SEO campaign.
 Your On-Page SEO is, well as you might have imagined, referring to elements of your website that are located on the page itself.

 2.1 - Meta Information

 Your Meta Titles and Meta Descriptions of each page of your website play a bigger role in SEO than most people realize.
-These are the first impressions of your website that potential visitors will see on the Search Engine Results Page (SERP), so it is important they are up to scratch!
+These are the first impressions of your website that potential visitors will see on the Search Engine Results Page (SERP).

 This is where you really need to stand out from the crowd and ensure people that your website is the one they want to click on, not any of the others!
-This is where you are now increasing your CTR (Click Through Rate), which is what percentage of people who see you in the listing, actually click on your website.
-It’s important to ensure they will get the value that you have promised to them in your meta information.
+This is where you are now increasing your CTR (Click Through Rate), which is what percentage of people who see you in the listing, actually click on you.

 If however your website is not running on WordPress and you’d like to see a preview of this section of your SEO campaign, a great SEO tool for seeing how your website will look in the search engine rankings is SERPsim.
 It is a tool loved by digital marketers as it allows you to see an element of your SEO campaign that others will also see (although it can be tricky not to be biased at this stage of your SEO strategy).